-- Real Estate Broker: Real estate brokers arrange the sales and rentals of houses, property, and buildings for clients.
+- Real estate brokers arrange the sales and rentals of houses, property, and buildings for clients.
 Brokers are licensed to work as independent agents, and can supervise the work of other real estate agents.
 They develop marketing plans, monitor market activity, show open houses, and complete sales agreements and other documentation.

 - Median Annual Salary: $46,410